carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.WalkerBoneControl<a name="carla.WalkerBoneControl"></a>
 This class grants bone specific manipulation for walker.
-The skeletons of walkers have been unified for clarity and the transform applied to each bone are always relativo to its parent.
+The skeletons of walkers have been unified for clarity and the transform applied to each bone are always relative to its parent.
 Take a look [here](walker_bone_control.md) to learn more on how to create a walker and define its movement.

 <h3>Instance Variables</h3>
 - <a name="carla.WalkerBoneControl.bone_transforms"></a>**<font color="#f8805a">bone_transforms</font>** (_list([name,transform])_)